Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Sign up for a Webinar!

-Remote Authentication Dial-in User Service (RADIUS) is an integral part of network infrastructure, especially for authentication, authorization, and accounting (AAA) purposes.
-NPS (Network Policy Server) is Microsoft’s own RADIUS server, replacing its age-old Internet Authentication Service (IAS).
+Remote Authentication Dial-in User Service (RADIUS) is integral to network infrastructure, especially for authentication, authorization, and accounting (AAA) purposes.
+NPS (Network Policy Server) is Microsoft’s RADIUS server, replacing its age-old Internet Authentication Service (IAS).
 Like any other RADIUS, NPS performs the same function and filters out non-compliant network access, assuring the organization’s overall security.

-For robust Wi-Fi authentication, organizations usually rely on 802.1X, an IEEE Standard for Port-Based Network Access Control (PNAC).
-It primarily uses the Extensible Authentication Protocol (EAP) as the standard protocol.
-However, you might encounter some errors if the EAP handshake with NPS fails.
+Organizations usually rely on 802.1X, an IEEE Standard for Port-Based Network Access Control (PNAC), for robust Wi-Fi authentication.
+This standard protocol primarily uses the Extensible Authentication Protocol (EAP).
+However, if the EAP handshake with NPS fails, you might encounter some errors.

-Here we will be addressing one of the most frequent errors you might encounter while using NPS as a RADIUS server or proxy: NPS Error 22.
+Here, we will address one of the most frequent errors you might encounter while using NPS as a RADIUS server or proxy: NPS Error 22.

-NPS Reason Code 22 is one of the common issues users face while using the Extensible Authentication Protocol (EAP) type with the client computer.
-In short, it typically means that NPS was unable to complete the EAP handshake with the client device, usually because NPS or the client were misconfigured.
+NPS Reason Code 22 is one of the common issues users face when using the Extensible Authentication Protocol (EAP) type on the client’s computer.
+In short, it typically means that NPS could not complete the EAP handshake with the client device, usually because NPS or the client were misconfigured.

 HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL

-If you’ve disabled the TLS 1.0 server by manually customizing the TLS registry paired with Group Policy, it can cause the malfunction of the NPS server.
-This can result in NPS Error 22.
+If you’ve disabled the TLS 1.0 server by manually customizing the TLS registry paired with Group Policy, it can cause the NPS server to malfunction, resulting in NPS Error 22.
 If you are keen to resolve this issue, we advise you to check the log files associated with the NPS errors.

 You can follow the instructions from Microsoft documentation to locate the NPS log files associated with the error.
 The following steps will help you confirm that you are, indeed, experiencing NPS Error 22 and not another issue: